-Hospitals Prepare To Launch Their Own Drug Company To Fight High Prices and Shortages
+Hospitals Prepare To Launch Their Own Drug Company To Fight High Prices And Shortages

 Shortages of commonplace generic drugs have plagued hospitals in recent years.
 And with short supplies and fewer suppliers for key drugs, there have been price increases.